 Valuation (issued by Department of Natural Resources & Mines) multiplied by Rate in the dollar, subject to a minimum charge (set by Council and varying depending upon what the land is used for and its services)

 Councils throughout Queensland are required by the Local Government Act 2009 to use the valuation amounts (issued by Department of Natural Resources & Mines) as a basis for calculating general rates.

-Should you wish to object to your valuation, or have any query regarding the land valuation, its calculation or land use, please contact the Department of Natural Resources & Mines.
+Should you wish to object to your valuation, or have any query regarding the land valuation, its calculation or land use, please contact the Department of Natural Resources, Mines & Energy.

 Pensioner Rebate Scheme

 A pensioner subsidy for Council's rates and charges is available through the State Government's Pensioner Rate Subsidy Scheme for eligible Centrelink card holders.
 The subsidy available is for 20% of rates to a maximum of $200 per annum.

 To be eligible for the 20% Pensioner Rate Subsidy Scheme, you must be:

 - A holder of a Queensland Pensioner Concession Card or a Queensland Repatriation Health Card - For all conditions (Gold Card).
 No other cards are acceptable when determining eligibility);